redhat-openshift-ecosystem/opct/docs/dev.md

 **Running the mirror**

-The mirror steps must be executed every time the Sonobuoy package is update on CLI, the following steps descripts how to start the mirror process:
+The mirror steps must be executed every time the Sonobuoy package is update on CLI, the following steps describes how to start the mirror process:

 - Update the version `SONOBUOY_VERSION` in [`hack/image-mirror-sonobuoy/mirror.sh`][image-mirror-sonobuoy]
 - Run mirror script